magento/devdocs/src/marketplace/sellers/installation-and-varnish-tests.md

 ### Varnish Test Execution

-The Varnish test subsequently issues a series of requests, and then analyzes the value of the `X-EQP-Cache` HTTP header:
+The Varnish test issues a series of requests, and then analyzes the value of the `X-EQP-Cache` HTTP header:

 1. Check the value of the `X-EQP-Cache` header by submitting the following series of requests two times to the same URL to verify the cache operation.
    -  On the first set of requests against a fresh installation, the test verifies that each response returns the `X-EQP-Cache` header with the `MISS` value because the page has never been cached.